Evan827h/Pong/README.md

 # Pong
-A single player game of pong against a Computer opponent made with Unity.
+A single player game of pong against a Computer opponent made with Unity, Scripts in C#.

 Run the game under GameRun/Pong.exe